xiyuan-fengyu/ppspider/README.en.md

 11. request + cheerio, crawling static web pages [QuotesToScrapeApp](https://github.com/xiyuan-fengyu/ppspider_example/blob/master/src/examples/QuotesToScrapeApp.ts)

 # Update Note
+2019-06-20 v2.2.0-preview.1561029307267
+1. Rewrite the way to inject the worker instance through the reflection mechanism provided by typescript and reflect-metadata during calling method decorated by @OnStart, @OnTime, @FromQueue.
+   The workerFactory property of @OnStart, @OnTime, @FromQueue is removed.
+The freamwork check the parameter types of the decorated method to determine whether the job parameter needs to be passed, whether the worker instance needs to be passed (if true, which worker type is the correct one).
+The order and number of parameters are no longer fixed.

+   But there are also restrictions, in the parameters, at most one with the Job type, and at most one with the worker type which has the corresponding WorkerFactory definition (only Page is currently provided).
+   Be careful that the class Page is provided in the ppspider package, not the interface Page defined in @types/puppeteer.

+   Because of this change, some code needs to be upgraded.
+You need to remove the workerFactory property in @OnStart, @OnTime, @FromQueue.
+   If you want to use page: Page in the method decorated by @OnStart, @OnTime, @FromQueue, you need to import {Page} from "ppspider" instead of "puppeteer", other parameters except job: Job should be removed.
+The order and name of the parameters can be defined freely.
+   If the job: Job is not used in the method, you can also remove this parameter.

+2. Fixed a bug: @AddToQueue does not work without @OnStart / @OnTime / @FromQueue.

 2019-06-13 v2.1.11
 1. fix the once listener bug in PuppeteerWorkerFactory.overrideMultiRequestListenersLogic
 2. add Buffer type to the parameter content in FileUtil.write